4-Day Classical Greece Tour

 Day 4: Meteora – Athens

 After visiting the mountaintop monasteries and admiring the incredible landscape, return to your car and head back to Athens.
-You'll first have to drive to Lamia, passing by Trikala and Kardista, then take the highway E75 to the capital.
+You'll first have to drive to Lamia, passing by Trikala and Karditsa, then take the highway E75 to the capital.

 Thermopylae, or Hot Gates in English, is very close to Lamia.
 It was once the battlefield where Leonidas and 300 men fought against the Persian forces.
 There is a statue of the national hero where the battle once took place.

-Once back on the road, take the € 75 (US$ 78.65) for a couple of hours until you get back to Athens.
+Once back on the road, take the E75 for a couple of hours until you get back to Athens.

 4-Day Tour of Greece